 All electrical equipment, including lights and showers in a bathroom, should have an IP rating.
 An IP rating has two numbers – the first relates to the level of protection against intrusion ( i.e., from dust), and the second refers to its waterproof capability.
 The higher the number, the more protection it offers and only specific IP-rating lights or fittings can be used in certain bathroom zones.

 If you’re ordering equipment yourself, speak to your engineer to make sure all your desired products meet the correct IP rating.

 One example of an elegant lighting fixture that can be used safely in a bathroom is the Sensio Bellatrix Crushed Crystal Pendant Light.
 The combination of chrome and a crystal layer results in an understated piece of decor that is also unique – and comes with an IP44 rating.
 The rating means that it is suitable for use in a bathroom.

 Socket and light safety

-Plug sockets, heaters and towel rails should be fitted at least three metres from the bath or shower: the only exception is an electrical shaver unit which must be a safe distance from any bath or shower splashes.
+Plug sockets, heaters and towel rails should be fitted at least three metres from the bath or shower: the only exception is an electrical shaver unit which that must be at a safe distance from any bath or shower splashes.

 A typical light switch is potentially dangerous in a bathroom.
 A ceiling-mounted pull cord is the safest option for turning the lights on and off, but a light switch outside the bathroom is also a safe method.

-Bathrooms are traditionally the smallest rooms in your house, so getting the right light to maximise the space, and even create the illusion of more space, is crucial.
-To do that, you need to create a lighting system that works alongside any natural light source, works for specific tasks like showering and shaving and also creates the right mood and ambience.
+Bathrooms are traditionally the smallest rooms in your house, so getting the right light to maximise the space and even create the illusion of more space, is crucial.
+To do that, you need to create a lighting system that works alongside any natural light source, works for specific tasks like showering and shaving, and creates the right mood and ambience.
 Safety is paramount, so use a qualified electrician for all installations and pay close attention to the specific bathroom zones and the IP ratings for lights and sockets.